KonVas/Audio-programming/README.md

 Reading: "The SuperCollider Book" (chapter 18)
 Homework: Integrate SuperCollider with a music production tool or technology of your choice.

-Overall, it appears that the course provides a comprehensive introduction to SuperCollider programming for music creation, with a strong focus on practical application and hands-on experience.
+Overall, the course provides a comprehensive introduction to SuperCollider programming for music creation, with a strong focus on practical application and hands-on experience.

 ## Evaluation
 * Week assignements 20%